laeeqa-hoosen/laeeqa-hoosen.github.io/README.md

 # Rock Paper Scissors Bouncer

-A visual rock-paper-scissors game inspired by the classic DVD screensaver bouncing effect.
+An interactive rock-paper-scissors battle royale with multiple game modes, inspired by the classic DVD screensaver bouncing effect.

-## Game Concept
+## Game Features

-Rock, paper, and scissors icons bounce around the screen randomly like the classic DVD logo.
-When two icons collide, the classic rock-paper-scissors rules apply - the winner survives and the loser is destroyed.
+### Available Game Modes
+- **Classic Mode** - The original RPS battle royale.
+Equal numbers of each type fight until one remains victorious.

+### Coming Soon Game Modes
+- **Timed Battle** - Continuous spawning for a set time.
+Most kills wins in this fast-paced challenge.
+- **Prediction Mode** - Predict the winner and score points for accuracy.
+Test your strategic foresight!
+- **Survival Mode** - Control your character and survive as long as possible against endless waves.
+- **Powerup Chaos** - Classic gameplay enhanced with game-changing power-ups and special abilities.
+- **King of the Hill** - Control the center territory.
+Most objects in the zone wins the crown!
+- **Tournament** - Single elimination bracket style.
+Best of 3 rounds determines the ultimate champion.
+- **Infection Mode** - One type spreads like a virus, converting others.
+Can you contain the outbreak?
+- **Resource Management** - Limited spawns require strategic thinking.
+Use your resources wisely to win.

 ## Game Rules